 Who provides WiFi installation equipment?

-WiFi installation equipment is available from three main sources: your ISP, WiFi installation companies, and via a range of specialist retail providers.
+WiFi installation equipment is available from three main sources: your phone and internet service providers or ISP, WiFi installation companies, and via a range of specialist retail providers.

 For basic wireless internet installations, your ISP is likely able to supply a suitable WiFi router, a modem, and any other associated equipment.
 But if you have a larger building requiring a more complex installation, it is often best to use the services of a specialist who can source the best devices for the task.

 If you have the required technical knowledge, it is also possible to source the equipment online or at a physical store.

 The cost of wireless installation depends on several factors, including the size and layout of the building, the required signal strength, and whether there are any physical obstacles to overcome.
 Smaller premises may only require a basic WiFi setup.
 This is often very similar to what would be required for a typical residential home or apartment.

 To reach an outbuilding or external area, WiFi extenders may be needed to boost the signal.
 This can also increase the cost somewhat.
 Generally, the greater the distance to an outbuilding, the higher the cost usually is.
 When considering Distributed Antenna System (DAS) installation, professional consultation is advisable for optimal signal coverage and cost-effective solutions.

 Having said that, WiFi installation is relatively cost-effective overall, especially compared to wired networks that require lengthy cables.